homesicker/IBM-Storwize-V7000-Performance-monitoring/README.md

 Install python3 on you zabbix server

+and install this:
+pip3 install selenium
+pip3 install py-zabbix

 Place IOPS_*.py, MBS_*.py and run_as_service.sh somewhere like /opt/ibm

 Create service vi /etc/systemd/system/ibm-mb-svc.service, and copy paste text in ibm-svc-mb.service